image-js/image-js-docs/docs/Features/Analysis/Fill ratio.md

 Fill ratio = \frac{Surface}{Surface + HolesInfo.surface}
 $$

-Where $$HolesInfo.surface$$ is the surface property of the method that specifically calculates the surface of holes.
+Where $$HolesInfo.surface$$ is the surface property of the method that specifically calculates the information about ROI's holes.

 In ImageJS PED is a ROI class accessor that returns a ratio: